flarehotspot/sdk-utils/core/sdk/mkdocs/docs/api/accounts-api.md

 ---

 # Events
-Events are emitted to the admin accounts.
+Events are emitted to the user accounts.
 You can listen to these events and perform certain actions when they are emitted.
 Here are the available events:

 TODO: Add events